Javran/kancepts/docs/exped-config.md

         - This is also useful in case of not guaranteed great success: if the chance of achieving great success is `50%`, you can use `1*50%+1.5*50%=1.25` as the factor, which represents the expectation in long run.
-        - This value should be no less than `1` for the obvious reason.
+        - This value should usually be no less than `1` for the obvious reason.
+        - We allow this value to be in range `0 < value < 5`
         - We consider this to be a great success config if `value` is no less than `1.5`.
         - Due to how extra bonus of improved DLCs are computed, simply applying a factor to the resource income will not give you the exact result, but the precision